Shivani912/Demo-Blockchain/README.md

 The DIFFICULTY field defines the difficulty of the mining process.
 For example, a difficulty of 3 requires every block's hash to have 3 leading zeroes.

 The Reset Button reinitializes the blockchain with the difficulty, if specified.

+NOTE: The folder does not contain node modules.
 ```